opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 As of OpenSearch 2.10, you can use two methods for segment replication:

-- With **remote-backed storage**, a persistent storage solution: The primary shard sends segment files to the remote-backed storage and the replica shards source the copy from the same store.
-For more information about using a remote-backed storage, see [Remote-backed storage]({{site.url}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/remote-store/index/#segment-replication-and-remote-backed-storage).
+- **Remote-backed storage**, a persistent storage solution: The primary shard sends segment files to the remote-backed storage, and the replica shards source the copy from the same store.
+For more information about using remote-backed storage, see [Remote-backed storage]({{site.url}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/remote-store/index/#segment-replication-and-remote-backed-storage).
-- Without remote-backed storage: The primary shard sends segment files directly to the replica shards using node-to-node communication.
+- Node-to-node communication: The primary shard sends segment files directly to the replica shards using node-to-node communication.

 ## Segment replication configuration